FredKSchott/snowpack/CONTRIBUTING.md

 ## Tests

-Our test suite uses a mixture of unit, integration, and snapshot tests.
-We recommend running these before you submit a PR.
+We recommend running all tests before you submit a PR.

 ### Running tests

-To run tests use:
+From the repository's root folder, run

 ```bash
 yarn build